Petrol and diesel prices today: Fuel rate remains constant in Bhubaneswar

 Bhubaneswar: The petrol and diesel prices remained constant in the capital city Bhubaneswar on Friday and were recorded at Rs 103.19 and Rs 94.84, respectively.

-The current prices for petrol and diesel in Silver City, Cuttack are recorded at Rs 103.28 and Rs 94.84, respectively.
+The current prices for petrol and diesel in Cuttack are recorded at Rs 103.54 and Rs 95.10, respectively.
 In Malkangiri, the cost of petrol is now Rs 108.92 per litre, while the cost of diesel is Rs 100.29 per litre.

 Likewise, the price of petrol and diesel in New Delhi was recorded at Rs 96.72 and Rs 89.62, respectively.